Indebted Irish households susceptible to ECB rate rise - central bank

-DUBLIN Irish households remain relatively highly indebted and vulnerable to potential interest rate hikes despite growing employment supporting a fall in personal debt, the country's central bank said on Wednesday.
+DUBLIN (Reuters) - Irish households remain relatively highly indebted and vulnerable to potential interest rate hikes despite growing employment supporting a fall in personal debt, the country's central bank said on Wednesday.

 Ireland has had the fastest-growing economy in Europe for the past three years but its debt-to-disposable income ratio was still among the highest in Europe at 142 percent at the end of last year, following the financial crisis of a decade ago.